codeengine256/warranty_it/README.md

 npm run lint             # Lint code
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Check the documentation in the `docs/` folder
-- Review the API documentation above

-## 🎯 Future Enhancements

-- [ ] Email notifications for expiring warranties
-- [ ] Mobile app (React Native)
-- [ ] Advanced analytics and reporting
-- [ ] Warranty claim tracking
-- [ ] Document upload for receipts
-- [ ] Multi-language support
-- [ ] Dark mode theme
-- [ ] Export functionality (PDF/CSV)
-- [ ] Integration with manufacturer APIs
-- [ ] Warranty renewal reminders

----

-**Built with ❤️ for the interview assessment**